Joldiazch/geokapti/README.md

 ```
 docker-compose up --build
 ```
+This command will start the application and its dependencies (such as the database, RabbitMQ, and Celery).

 5. Once the services are up and running, you can access the API at http://localhost:8000

 6. You can see and use openapi autodocumentation tool or any API client to perform the following operations:

 ![OpenAPi Autodocumentation](endpoints.PNG)

+## The API provides the following endpoints:

+- `POST /create_location/`: Creates a new location record in the database.

+- `GET /read_locations/`: Reads all location records from the database.

+- `GET /read_location/`: Reads a location record by ID from the database.

+- `PUT /update_location/`: Updates a location record by ID in the database.

+- `DELETE /delete_location/`: Deletes a location record by ID from the database.

+- `POST /calculate_distance/`: Creates a task to calculate the linear distance between location records and returns the task ID.

+- `POST /calculate_distance_haversine/`: Creates a task to calculate the haversine distance between location records and returns the task ID.

+- `GET /get_task_status/`: Gets the result of a distance calculation task by task ID.

+- `POST /token/`: Generates an access token for authentication.

+- `POST /register_user/`: Registers a new user.